PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       This is the amount picked up at the client and transported back to the depot.

    ``CAPACITY_SECTION``
-      Maximum capacity for each vehicle, typically used in heterogeneous fleet instances.
+      Capacity for each vehicle, typically used in heterogeneous fleet instances.
       Vehicle capacities are assumed to be unconstrained if this section is not present.

    ``DEMAND_SECTION``